 #1 Grote Markt

-Grote Markt, or AKA Bruges super famous, and super instagrammy, main place, it’s pretty much the heart of the town.
+Grote Markt, or AKA Bruges super famous, and super instagrammy, the main place, it’s pretty much the heart of the town.
 There you can find those iconic colourful houses.

 The other point of interest in Grote Markt are: